EPIC STREET ART IN MELBOURNE GUIDE +MAP

 If you are looking for Street Art in Melbourne, you have come to the right place.
 Melbourne’s street art scene is world-class; the laneways of Melbourne’s CBD are listed on every guidebook written about the city.

-On our regular visits, we spend several days wandering to see the latest murals and graffiti walls to see what’s changed.
+On our regular visits, we spend several days wandering checking out the latest murals and graffiti walls to see what’s changed.
 Today we are sharing our favourites.
 We took these images over the last few years; some may no longer be in place.
 We feel like the scene in Melbourne changes more quickly than in other cities in Australia.

 The CBD Graffiti Laneways

 The trademark of the Melbourne street scene is the CBD’s laneways.
-You can easily walk them all in a couple of hours, and it’s a great early morning activity before people and sunlight challenge getting the perfect photo.
+You can easily walk them all in a couple of hours, and it’s a great early morning activity before people and sunlight add challenges to getting the perfect photo.

 You might wonder if street art is legal in Melbourne?
 Well, the answer is, sometimes.
 There are quite a few legal walls and alleys, and the city also allows building owners to engage artists to paint on their property with a permit.
 Having said that, there is still plenty of illegal street art across the city, and for most people, it’s hard to tell which is which.